rdcmcpe/SkyBlockXT/README.md

   See [Credits](https://github.com/XenoNova/SkyBlockXT/blob/master/CREDITS.md) File to see Contributors!
   Also Dont forget to visit [SkyblockXT](http://skyblockxt.tk/) website!
 [Not working at this moment] To see latest Compiled releases and Stable One!

+#Plugin Unfinished!

+Yes this plugin is still on Work In Progress, Please wait for LATEST Release, Since the releases that we got are just tests I made in the begining of the Repo

 ##Want to be a contributor?
 So you Want to Contribute on this Project?
 You need to Know the Basics of PHP & HTML